itIsJim/EatThis/README.md

 ## Overview
 ![landing page of the application.
 Upload in the bottom-left corner and List in the bottom-right](/eat-this-front/public/landing.gif)

-This app is a GPT-powered generative AI that helps the user generate recipes with OpenAI APIs.
+This app is a GPT-powered generative AI software that helps the user generate recipes with OpenAI APIs.
 It allows the user to input a single picture of ingredients and returns a recipe with an image illustration.

 ## Requirements
 Please refer to OpenAI Configuration or scroll down.